Joshua-Burt/BlockObama/README.md

 ## Setup

 The file structure can be found in the docs folder, along with any important info regarding using the bot.

+## Note
+This bot is not without fault.
+The server portion is mostly reliable, however it is possible to cause data-loss/corruption rarely.
+It is recommended to make regular backups of any World files you have